drkhodakarami/drkhodakarami.github.io/Register.md

 ---
 > ##### ***`modifiersWithCount(int count, PlacementModifier heightModifier)`***

 This is an overload for previous method.
 Instead of sending in the count modifier, we just send in the number.
-Remember, when it's used for placed features and configured features, this number represents the number of veins in a chunk.
+Remember, when it's used for placed features and configured features, this number represents the vein size per vein.

 Example usage:
 ```java